Keto Blueberry Chaffles

 • 1/2 cup fresh blueberries

-• 1/2 teaspoon Swerve powdered
+• 1/2 teaspoon Swerve powdered, optional

 Instructions